Lebanese Spinach Stew

 - Mix, taste and adjust salt/sour.

-- Transfer to a serving plate, top with toasted pine nuts and serve with rice on the side.
+- Transfer to a serving plate, top with toasted pine nuts and serve with rice on the side, if desired.

 Nutrition Information: